ErickMifo/pogo-threat-node/README.md

 Installation

-  *HIS IS MY FIRST CODE, SO ITS REALLY NOT CLEAN OR SMART AT ALL* plus i got some code from https://github.com/Rocketseat to make a DB.
+  *THIS IS MY FIRST CODE, SO ITS REALLY NOT CLEAN OR SMART AT ALL* plus i got some code from https://github.com/Rocketseat to make a DB.

   To begin, you’ll need: